samstansfield/Portfolio/Certificate/IT2660/ReadMe.md

 The PostfixEvaluator takes a postfix expression and evaluates it.
 This requires the use of a "stack" data structure.

-The PalindromeCheck takes a string and checks if it is a palindrome, ignoring spaces (reads the same backwards and forwards).
+The PalindromeCheck takes a string and checks if it is a palindrome, ignoring spaces and punctuation (reads the same backwards and forwards).
 This requires a "queue" data structure.

 The SudokuBacktracking program solves a Sudoku puzzle using a recursive backtracking algorithm.